A self-indulgent Author's note inre the 20th anniversary edition of The Techno Pagan Octopus Messiah, Now available on

 WHICH IS WHY...

-In short: the upcoming digital, paperback and soon to be audio editions will be a better telling of this whole ridiculous story.And I truly hope you do enjoy it.NAMASTE (literal Sanskrit translation: not me, you),Ian
+In short: the 20th anniversary digital, paperback and soon to be audio editions are a better telling of this whole ridiculous shebang.And I truly hope you do enjoy it.NAMASTE (literal Sanskrit translation: not me, you),Ian

 (There are people in this world who make everything worth it.
 Mrs. Cathy Winn is one of them)